 O’Neill Skllful Faking

-A recent dialogue with a good friend brought to light the question of the role emotion plays in reasoning.
-It is a worthy question.
-Does emotion play a role, or should it be ignored.
+A recent dialogue with a good friend brought to light the question of the role emotion plays in reasoning, and, perhaps more importantly, the role faulty reasoning plays in emotion.

 P1.
 Because airplanes sometimes crash, if I fly in one my life is at risk